apache/couchdb-documentation/src/api/database/common.rst

       in bytes.
     :>json number sizes.file: The size of the database file on disk in bytes.
       Views indexes are not included in the calculation.
-    :>json number update_seq: The current number of updates to the database.
+    :>json string update_seq: An opaque string that describes the state of the database.
+Do not rely on this string for counting the number of updates.
     :code 200: Request completed successfully
     :code 404: Requested database not found